 Where We Currently Stand

-Currently in Parliament is the nonsense that are the Animal Welfare Bills (‘Sentience’, ‘Kept Animals’ and ‘Animals Abroad’), the Scottish Parliament reducing to 2 hounds to flush foxes to guns, Senned Cymru banning driven game shooting and trail hunting on NRW land.
-We don’t need to wait for a Labour Government to further strengthen the Hunting Act, this current Government is doing their job for them along with the likes of Sir Roger Gale MP, Henry Smith MP, Carrie Johnson, Ben and Zac Goldsmith, with the legacy of Carrie Johnson assisted by Chris Packham.
+Currently in Parliament is the nonsense that are the Animal Welfare Bills (‘Sentience’, ‘Kept Animals’ and ‘Animals Abroad’), the Scottish Parliament reducing to 2 hounds to flush foxes to guns and an imminent election in Northern Ireland.
+We don’t need to wait for a Labour Government to further strengthen the Hunting Act, with the "Conservatives Against Fox Hunting" (Blue Foxes) and the likes of Sir Roger Gale MP, Henry Smith MP, Ben and Zac Goldsmith, with the legacy of Carrie Johnson assisted by Chris Packham.

 “Don’t accept bad law and expect the rural fabric of the UK to survive by attempting to operate within its loopholes and smokescreens….it won’t.”